 Borregaard ASA: Reporting of transactions in Borregaard ASA's shares made by person discharging managerial responsibilities

-Today, primary insider Per A. Sørlie, President & CEO, exercised 15,000 stock options at a strike price of NOK 70.95 per share and in separate transactions, purchased and sold the same number of shares.
+Today, primary insider Gisle Løhre Johansen, Executive Vice President (EVP), exercised 4,250 stock options at a strike price of NOK 70.95 per share and in separate transactions, purchased and sold the same number of shares.

 The shares are drawn from Borregaard’s holdings of treasury shares.